 “My goal is to make people stand out in the inbox.
 I want to be the most delightful thing that you read so that you’ll remember me.”
 Even a simple check-in email can include a fun GIF to infuse some humor and brighten up your audience’s day.

-Lianna sees companies in normally humorless industries like SaaS companies making the mistake of approaching their emails in a way that’s cold and impersonal, then expecting a reaction.
+Lianna sees companies in normally humorless industries like SaaS making the mistake of approaching their emails in a way that’s cold and impersonal, then expecting a reaction.
 Lianna says they’re missing out on a chance to use humor as a shortcut to building a rapport and a connection.
 “If you’re in a niche where everyone is dry, that’s your opportunity to stand out.”

 Lianna has seen this first-hand with a client that sells storm water compliance and reporting monitoring software.
 “They really wanted to brand themselves as out there and weird and funny.”
 And their efforts paid off.
-The founder reported that people were coming up to them at an industry conference and asking if he writes those stormwater compliance emails.
+The founder reported that people were coming up to him at an industry conference and asking if he writes those stormwater compliance emails.
 If humor can change an industry like storm compliance and reporting, anything is possible.

 According to Lianna, “Humor can save the world.”